Microneedling in Las Vegas NV

 - No lotions, makeup or other topical products are applied on the treatment area on the day of the procedure.

-- The medical professional then applies a numbing cream (topical) on the treatment area.
+- The plastic surgeon then applies a numbing cream (topical) on the treatment area.

 - The skin is punctured in a cross hatching pattern using a skin needling device.
 The technician glides the device over the skin multiple times for best results.